-Ultimately, it remains to be seen how many millions of dollars will be taken from the wallets of Illinois residents to fund the creation of a taxpayer-financed campaign program.
-Given Illinois's already severe budget woes, allocating millions in tax dollars to politicians' campaign coffers is a remarkably fiscally unsound decision.
+Ultimately, it remains to be seen how many millions of dollars will be taken from the wallets of District residents to fund the creation of a taxpayer-financed campaign program.
+Given the intense competition for scarce resources in the District, allocating millions in tax dollars to politicians' campaign coffers is a remarkably unsound fiscal decision.

-A litany of information exists to dismiss nearly all claims of those who desire to implement a system of taxpayer-funded campaigns in Illinois.
-One need only looks to the experiences of New York City, Arizona, Connecticut, or Maine to realize these systems breed new forms of corruption while failing to achieve the goals set by these programs' advocates.
+A litany of information exists to dismiss nearly all claims of those who desire to implement a citywide system of taxpayer-funded campaigns in Washington, D.C.
+One need only look to the experience of New York City - let alone Arizona, Connecticut, or Maine - to realize these systems in fact breed new forms of corruption.

-In discussing taxpayer financing proposals, perhaps Center for Competitive Politics Academic Advisor, author, and Director of the Center for Representative Government at the Cato Institute, John Samples, said it best in his book, Welfare for Politicians?
+In discussing taxpayer-financing proposals, perhaps John Samples, said it best in an essay in his book, Welfare for Politicians?
 Taxpayer Financing of Campaigns: "Such proposals, especially the 'clean elections' variant, simply transfer wealth from taxpayers to a preferred set of candidates and causes....
-Far from being a reform, government financing offers more 'politics as usual..."71 Certainly, members of this Committee should think carefully before sanctioning "more 'politics as usual."
+Far from being a reform, government financing offers more 'politics as usual..."
+Certainly, members of this Committee should seek to avoid "more 'politics as usual."